Manvith-Prabhu/Capsule_vision_2024/README.md

 ### Team Name: Code Cortex

-### Team Members: M Manvith Prabhu, K V Srinanda, Dr.Shyam Lal
+### Team Members: M Manvith Prabhu, K V Srinanda, Dr. Shyam Lal

 ### This repository houses the code and resources associated with our work on on the Capsule Vision Challenge 2024 by MISAHUB.